PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 ### Permanent employees (US)

-Orrick has a <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.orrick.com/en/Total-Access/Tool-Kit/Start-Up-Forms/Employment-and-Consultant">handy free set of templates</a> you can use!
+Orrick has a [handy free set of templates](https://www.orrick.com/en/Total-Access/Tool-Kit/Start-Up-Forms/Employment-and-Consultant) you can use!

 You need both an Offer Letter and a Confidential Information and Invention Assignment Agreement.
 The CIIAA means that your employees agree that their work is confidential and whatever they build at work is owned by the company.
 Not having this = major problems in future, especially for fundraising.

 Do _not_ pay a lawyer to create contract templates for you - it is a fantastic waste of money better spent when you need them to handle your next funding round.

-I like <a target="_blank" rel="noopener noreferrer nofollow" href="https://gusto.com/">Gusto</a> a lot for managing US payroll.
+I like [Gusto](https://gusto.com/) a lot for managing US payroll.
 It makes the process pretty seamless for you and your new hire, offer tantalizing discounts for early stage startups, and integrate things like tax reporting, healthcare benefits and mandatory insurance quite nicely.
 The phone support is great, but avoid email or chat.
 Gusto charges us $39/month plus $6 per employee.

 > **Time suck alert:** You will need to register in the relevant state _before_ you can hire someone and onboard them onto Gusto.
-Online state registration laws vary and all of their websites are garbage. <a target="_blank" rel="noopener noreferrer nofollow" href="https://agent.middesk.com/">Middesk</a> can handle this for you on a pay as you go basis and will save you 3+ hours each time.
+Online state registration laws vary and all of their websites are garbage.
+[Middesk](https://agent.middesk.com/) can handle this for you on a pay as you go basis and will save you 3+ hours each time.
 If you want to go further, we use its new $2k/quarter unlimited state filing and reporting service, which is a huge time saver.
 You will forget a state's tax filing deadline and get fined - better to outsource the problem.

 ### Contractors (Global)

-<a target="_blank" rel="noopener noreferrer nofollow" href="https://www.letsdeel.com/">Deel</a> is the way to go.
+[Deel](https://www.letsdeel.com/) is the way to go.
 It covers pretty much any country and currency you’ll need, handles all the compliance stuff for you, and generally make the process way more pleasant than it has any right to be.
 People complain that the support has worsened as it's experienced massive growth, but I still find them very responsive and helpful.
 It’s one of my favorite ops products.
 Deel charges $35/month per contractor, and it also handles monthly payroll.

 ### Permanent employees (non-US)